- Email Address

 Member of the Faculty Board of Examiners for the degree of PhD in Medical Biotechnologies, University of Siena (Italy).

 Examiner for the Licence in Dental Surgery Examination.
 Royal College of Surgeons of England, Faculty of Dental Surgery.

 Peer-review of articles for a range of Infection and Antimicrobial Chemotherapy journals for example, Plos Pathogens, ASM journals (Journal of Virology, Journal of Bacteriology, Antimicrobial Agents & Chemotherapy), Microbiome, Journal of Antimicrobial Chemotherapy, AIDS, Journal of Infectious Diseases as well as dental research journals (Journal of Dental Research, Journal of Oral Microbiology) and Oral Medicine specialist journals (Journal of Oral Pathology & Medicine, Oral Diseases).

 Peer-review of research grant applications for MRC and Wellcome Trust.

-Broadly the research work of my laboratory is concerned with the study of microbe-host interactions at the mucosal interface in the context of a range of diseases.
-Strands of work include the study:
+The research work of my laboratory is concerned with the study of microbe-host interactions at the mucosal interface in the context of a range of diseases.
+Strands of work include the study of:

-i) the study of the evolution of antimicrobial resistance as well as the discovery of new genes for antibiotic and biocide resistance in a range of pathogens on the WHO priority list
+i) evolution of antimicrobial resistance as well as the discovery of new genes for antibiotic and biocide resistance in a range of pathogens on the WHO priority list.

-ii) the study of virulence mechanisms underpinning bacterial 'opportunistic' infections in the immunocompromised patient
+ii) virulence mechanisms underpinning bacterial 'opportunistic' infections in the immunocompromised patient.

 iv) modulation of host-pathogen interactions and distribution of antimicrobial agents to inhibit infections at mucosal sites (in the context of HIV and SARS-CoV-2 infection).